1 Amazing Tour to Cape Reinga, New Zealand

 Where I Stayed

-I stayed in the Paihia YHA, Bay of Island Lodge, which is close to everything in Paihia.
+I stayed in the Paihia YHA, Bay of Islands Lodge, which is close to everything in Paihia.

-This sustainable youth hostel has solar power, private or dorm rooms, and a large courtyard with picnic tables, where you can swap stories with your fellow travellers at the end of the day.
+This sustainable youth hostel features solar power, private and dorm rooms, and a large courtyard with picnic tables, where you can swap stories with fellow travellers at the end of the day.

-It’s a short walk to the shops in Paihia, cruises or the beach and only three and a half km to Waitangi.
+It’s a short walk to the shops in Paihia, cruises, or the beach, and only three and a half kilometres to Waitangi.

 • Solar Powered